GAA-UAM/GBNN/README.md

   year={2019}
 }
 ```

+# Developments
+The developed multi-output regression with the related experiments is available in the [GBNN-MO](https://github.com/GAA-UAM/GBNN-MO) repository.

 # Contributions
 Contributions to the GBNN are welcome! .
 You can improve this project by creating an issue,
 reporting an improvement or a bug, forking and creating a pull request to the